-In a pan take the grated or shredded mangoes along with sugar and 1/4 tsp salt.
-Addition of sugar depends upon the tartness of the mangoes and your taste.
-I added 1.5 cups sugar.
-You can also add powdered jaggery instead of sugar.
-I used organic unrefined cane sugar.
+In a pan, take the grated or shredded mangoes, sugar and salt.
+Note that the addition of sugar depends upon the sourness of the mangoes and your taste preferences.
+I have added 1.5 cups raw sugar.
+You can use white sugar or can add powdered jaggery instead of sugar.

-On a low flame or sim, cook this mixture.
-Initially the sugar will melt and consistency will be watery.
-Stir often so that the sugar does not crystallize and keep on simmering the mixture.
+On low heat, cook this mixture.
+At first the sugar will start to melt and consistency will be liquid and watery.
+Stir often so that the sugar does not crystallize while cooking the mixture.

-When the sugar syrup will start to cook, you will see the mixture bubbling .
+When the sugar syrup starts to cook, you will see a lot of bubbling in the mixture.

 Keep on stirring and cooking.

-When the consistency of the sugar reaches a 2 thread consistency.
-Switch off the flame.
-If you cook more, then the chunda gets a thick sticky hard consistency.
-The consistency should be like a jam consistency and look translucent.
-There should also be a slight crunch in the mangoes.
+When the sugar in the mixture reaches a 1 to 2 thread consistency, switch off the heat.
+Note that if you cook more, then the chunda gets a thick, sticky and hard consistency.
+The consistency should be more like a jam and look translucent.
+There should also be some crunch in the mangoes.

-Lastly add 1/2 tsp red chili powder and 1/2 tsp roasted cumin powder.
-You can also more red chili powder if you want.
+Lastly, add red chili powder and roasted cumin powder.
+You can also add more red chili powder for a spicier chunda.

-Once cooled, spoon mango chunda in a clean sterilized glass jar or bottle.
+Once cooled, spoon Aam Chunda in a clean sterilized glass jar or bottle.

-Serve mango chunda as a side condiment with a north indian meal or you can also have it with chapatis or rotis.
+Serve Aam Chunda as a side condiment with a North Indian meal or you can also have it with chapati or roti or paratha.